vega/vega-lite/site/docs/encoding/scale.md

 <sup>1</sup> Quantitative fields with the [`bin`](bin.html) transform.
 </span>
 <span class="note-line">
-<sup>2</sup> For positional (x and y) ordinal and ordinal fields, `"point"` is the default scale type for all marks except
+<sup>2</sup> For positional (x and y) ordinal and ordinal fields, `"band"` scale is the default scale type for
-bar and rect marks, which use `"band"` scales.
+bar, image, rect, and rule marks while `"point"` is the default scales for all other marks.
 </span>

 {:#domain}